weaveworks-liquidmetal/liquid-metal-acceptance-tests/terraform/README.md

 # Terraform

-This dir hold the terraform scripts and manifests to provision the infrastructure used by the Liquid Metal Acceptance Tests.
+This dir holds the terraform manifests to provision the infrastructure used by the Liquid Metal Acceptance Tests.
+It uses the liquidmetal equinix terraform module which can be found [here][tf-mod].

 > Note: there is some duplication between this terraform setup and the one I use for demos.
 I am refactoring both to use common modules.